mbrown1413/BurrTools-notes/assembly-algorithm.md

 * The optimization in `iterative()` [here](burr-tools/src/lib/assembler_1.cpp#L1560) and `rec()` [here](burr-tools/src/lib/assembler_1.cpp#L1302) maybe doesn't do much.
 It's supposed to be a fast path if the column is empty, but `rec(0)` should be the same as `rec(down[col])` in that case.
 The only difference is that it skips if the column count is 0 and the condition is unfulfilled.
 * In the if statement in `iterative()` [here](burr-tools/src/lib/assembler_1.cpp#L1621) and `rec()` [here](burr-tools/src/lib/assembler_1.cpp#L1359), it seems like if the condition is false there's no need to do the `cover_column_rows(col)` before and `uncover_column_rows(col)` after.
   * Not true!
 The act of doing `cover_column_rows(col)` may change the result of `open_column_conditions_fulfillable()`.
 I do get the feeling there's a slightly better way of doing this though.
+* What is BurrTools doing when it says "optimize piece <#>"?
+What about other messages during solving?